Reconfiguring k-path vertex covers: Polynomial-Time Algorithms

-\textbf{Theorem~\ref{thm:kPVCR_paths_TJ}.} Given an instance $(P, I, J, \mathsf{TJ})$ of \textsc{$k$-PVCR} on a path $P$, the $k$-path vertex covers $I$ and $J$ are reconfigurable if and only if $|I| = |J|$.
-Moreover, we can compute a shortest reconfiguration sequence in $O(n)$ time.
+\begin{theorem} Given an instance $(P, I, J, \mathsf{TJ})$ of \textsc{$k$-PVCR} on a path $P$, the $k$-path vertex covers $I$ and $J$ are reconfigurable if and only if $|I| = |J|$.
+Moreover, we can compute a shortest reconfiguration sequence in $O(n)$ time. \end{theorem} \begin{proof}